neo-project/docs/docs/en-us/node/cli/config.md

 # Configuring and Starting NEO-CLI

-This document will walk you through the necessary configurations before running NEO-CLI and the steps to start NEO-CLI using commands.
+After installation of NEO-CLI, this section we will walk you through the necessary configurations before running NEO-CLI and the steps to start NEO-CLI using commands.

 ## Modifying configuration files

+NEO-CLI accesses two configuration files during execution: `config.json` and `protocol.json`.
+You need to make necessary configurations in these files before starting NEO-CLI.
+For  information about attributes of the files, refer to [NEO-CLI](../../tooldev/neo_cli_structure.md) structure.

 ### Configuring a wallet

-Before starting NEO-CLI, you need to configure the config.json file to enable automatic binding and opening of the wallet.
-You can invoke the wallet related API only when the wallet is opened.
-The following is an configuration example, where `Path` is the wallet path, `Password` is the wallet password, and `IsActive` is set to `true` to allow the wallet to be opened automatically.
+Before you can invoke the wallet related API, you need to configure a wallet in the config.json file to enable NEO-CLI to open the wallet automatically when running.

+- `MaxGasInvoke`: The maximum GAS amount allowed to be consumed when invoking virtual machine by RPC
+- `Path`: the wallet path
+- `Password`: the wallet password
+- `IsActive`: Set to `true` to allow NEO-CLI to open the wallet automatically.

+Here is an example:

 ```
   {